-Here are resume and interview tips tailored for international students in Japan , focusing on the expectations of Japanese companies and the challenges faced by foreigners:
+Here are resume and interview tips tailored for international students who are living in Japan, focusing on the expectations of Japanese companies and the challenges faced by foreigners:

 JP Resume (Research & Job Hunting) Tips